virtualidentityag/jQuery.DebouncedResize/README.md

 This project offers two scripts, each providing a special jQuery event that make `resize` more manageable:

 * **jquery.debouncedresize.js**: adds a special event that fires once after the window has been resized,
-* **jquery.throttledresize.js**: adds a special event that fires at a reduced rate (no more double events from Chrome and Safari).

-The [Demo](http://louisremi.github.com/jquery-smartresize/demo/index.html) should help you make your choice.

-**Note to previous users**: jquery.debouncedresize.js is the equivalent of the old jquery.smartresize.js, only the name of the special event changes.
-Update is not required unless you want to add jquery.throttledresize.js to a page page that already has jquery.smartresize.js.

 Binding / Unbinding
 -------------------